tenxsoydev/karen-yank.nvim/README.md

 <sub>In musical terms, we could say that this is the time interval in which a sequence of notes in an arpeggio needs to be played in order to be recognized as a chord.</sub>

-<sub>A value like `350` is imho appropriate.
+<sub>A value of `350` is suitable imo.
 Values that are too short can cause unintended behavior and interference with some keyboards.
 In my experience, some key sequences, e.g., on programmable keyboards with Tap-Hold layer keys may not get tracked with a timeoutlen < 200.
 Check `:h timeoutlen` to set it up to your preference.</sub>

 </details>